AVAnnotate

 Get Started

-AVAnnotate uses free and open-source web tools to create static sites on GitHub to share context around AV artifacts.
-Archivists, librarians, researchers, teachers, and students use the AVAnnotate application to
+AVAnnotate uses free and open-source web tools to create static sites on GitHub for sharing context around AV artifacts.
+Archivists, librarians, researchers, teachers, and students use the AVAnnotate application to:

 • generate IIIF manifests and an associated GitHub repository